LucaPate/INLA-RF/README.md

 ### Extra

-1. [diagonal_product.cpp](./Scripts/diagonal_product.cpp): Script defining a function to compute only the diagonal elements of a product of two square sparse matrtices in CSC format (for KLD computation).
+1. [diagonal_product.cpp](./Scripts/diagonal_product.cpp): Script defining a function to compute only the diagonal elements of a product of two square sparse matrices in CSC format (for KLD computation).